-A fast and accurate estimate can assist clients and organizations stay within their budgets while reducing the chance of expense increases.
+A fast and accurate estimate can assist clients and organizations in staying within their budgets while reducing the chance of expense increases.

 How to get costs accurately while estimating landscape maintenance jobs?

 To operate efficiently at volumes, you need systems in place that deliver consistent outcomes on a repeatable basis.
 Accurate estimation of labor, equipment, and raw material requirements is crucial.
-Without this, you are bidding in the dark and it’s impossible to proactively work on maintaining your margins.
+Without this, you are bidding in the dark, and it’s impossible to proactively work on maintaining and boosting your margins.